 - 8. The crop divider overlaps the outside of the crop deflector to provide a smooth transition for the crop. - 9.
-The other three carriage head bolts are installed from the inside of the formed sheet metal portion of the crop divider, into the crop deflector.
+The other three carriage head bolts are installed from the outside of the formed sheet metal portion of the crop divider, into the crop deflector.
 The bolts are held in place with flat washers and crimp lock nuts. - 10.
-Install the crop divider pipe into the crop divider using the 3/8" x 2" carriage head bolt.
-After the bolt is inserted through the divider and pipe, install a bushing-spacer onto the bolt followed by a flat washer and a lock nut.
-The bushingspacer should press tightly against the crop divider pipe to hold it firmly in place.
+Install the crop divider pipe into the crop divider using